longyarnz/longyarnz.github.io/README.md

 ```sh
   npm test
 ```
-The __"test"__ script runs a mocha powered test on the microservice to verify and efficiency of the codebase.
+The __"test"__ script runs a mocha powered test on the microservice to verify the efficiency of the codebase.
 The test suite is covered by istanbul to provide maximum coverage for the files tested.

 #### "dev"
 ```sh